-IFRC-Vice Media tie-in highlights gravity of multiple crises facing South Asia06/10/2020 - by the Climate Centre
+IFRC-Vice Media tie-in highlights gravity of multiple crises facing South Asia

 (The photos from Bangladeh and India used in the Vice Media story can be downloaded from the IFRC’s shaRED platform and from the Climate Centre’s Flickr site, along with others from the same locations in he two countries.)

 In the first collaboration of its kind this year, the Vice Media group late last month published a special feature and photo story on the multiple crises now estimated by the IFRC to be affecting some 25 million people in South Asia.